Careers

 • be an Australian Citizen or have the ability to stay and work within Australia without restriction

-• hold / be able to obtain an Ochre card (Working with Children Clearance)
+• hold / be able to obtain an Ochre Card (Working with Children Clearance)

-• hold a current National Criminal History check
+• hold a current National Criminal History Check

-• have a willingness to maintain a drug-free lifestyle
+• have a willingness to maintain a drug-free lifestyle and participate in random screening as required by CAAPS policy

 • To submit your application you must provide your resume along with a cover letter outlining your experience and addressing the selection criteria listed for the role to hr@caaps.org.au.

-If these documents are not received by the application closing date your application will not be short-listed for selection.
 If you are shortlisted for an interview you must produce required documents prior to the scheduled interview time.

 Email enquiries may be made to hr@caaps.org.au.